 - Are you interested in the nearest mosque/temple/church?

-Religion is also a protected class in NC Fair Housing rules.
-Asking a prospective tenant this question may be more harmful than useful.
+Religion is also a protected class in North Carolina Fair Housing rules.
+Asking a prospective tenant this question may be more harmful than useful as they may feel discriminated against because of their religion.

 - How many children do you have?